-We are welcoming 20-minutes papers for our Next-Gen 2019 study day, taking place on the 20th June, on any subject relating to videogame criticism or theory.
+Registration for the Next-Gen 2019 study day, taking place on the 20th June, is now open.

 Lancaster Videogame Studies is a postgraduate research group formed out of the English & Creative Writing Department due to the increasing interest in gaming amongst both the staff and students.

 We are in the process of organising our first event (hopefully the first of many) which is due to take place in June this year.
 We also welcome the submission of articles and reviews for the site on any topic related to videogames.
 Get in touch if you have any ideas.

 We are excited to announce our upcoming study day, Next-Gen 2019 which aims to bring together scholars interested in the field for a day of thought-provoking discussion.
 The day will take place on the 20th June and we look forward to welcoming you to Lancaster University.

 Both videogame theory and criticism are growing increasingly popular throughout literary research.
 As the popularity of videogames grows throughout popular culture, so too does its accessibility as gaming platforms expand beyond computer gaming to console and mobile phones.
 With these wider audiences comes more innovative and creative new gaming experiences; from the total-immersion of virtual-reality to the engagement of massively-multiplayer online role-playing games (MMORPG).
 Literary research works to explore the ways videogames engage with such audiences, as well as analysing the various methods of interaction, the recurrent themes and tropes featured within videogames, and how videogame theory can interact within the existing critical landscape.

 Registration is now open for the Next-Gen 2019 conference.